OptimizeFormgit/variation-swatches-for-woocommerce/readme.txt

 == Screenshots ==

 1. Variations on frontend
-1. Add new attribute
+2. Add new attribute
-1. Edit Attribute
+3. Edit Attribute
-1. Attribute color
+4. Attribute color
-1. Attribute label
+5. Attribute label
-1. Attribute image
+6. Attribute image
-1. Add new attribute color when edit a product
+7. Add new attribute color when edit a product

 == Changelog ==

+= 2.0.0 =
+**MAJOR UPDATE**
+* We have a brand new Settings page.
+* Allow converting Dropdowns to Label or Image Swatches automatically.
+* Allow enabling/disabling the built-in styles.
+* Ability to control the Swatch (shape, position, alignment, limit, custom state colors).
+* Ability to control the Tooltip (show/hide, custom styles)
+* Added the Dual-colour feature for the Swatches color.
+* Allow changing the Out of Stock behaviour.
+* Allow designing the Swatch styles in Product and Archive/Shop pages.
+* Allow showing/hiding the Swatches in the Archive/Shop pages.
+* Allow showing/hiding the Clear link in Archive/Shop pages.

 = 1.0.11 =
 * Compatible with latest wordpress.